 Back to telling you about our holiday…

-On 28th June, as sad as it was to know we would soon be flying back home in a couple of days, Danny received his BA (Hons) Business Management and Marketing degree results.
+On 28th June, as sad as it was to know we would soon be flying back home in a couple of days, Daniel received his BA (Hons) Business Management and Marketing degree results.
 I am the proudest 5ft 3, maybe 4 inches woman in the world, and of all women for that matter.
 I predicted he would get between 63 and 66% and he did.
 He well and truly deserved to be graded with his 2:1 and the future holds so many bright and wonderful opportunities for him.

-Danny was congratulated by people on the same resort as us.
+Daniel was congratulated by people on the same resort as us.
 I could not help but bring it up in conversation when we met someone.
-There was a cute older Irish couple (we always seem to make friends with older couples) and she told me that I had a lovely colour and that Danny needed to protect the sunburn on his feet.
+There was a cute older Irish couple (we always seem to make friends with older couples) and she told me that I had a lovely colour and that Daniel needed to protect the sunburn on his feet.
 She offered me teabags as well for our room.
 This could have been why we got on so well, Irish blood in us and we love a good cup of tea.
 She told me that they were from Tipperary and I was singing ‘It’s a long way to Tipperary…’ in my head.
 A very ‘Tasha’ thing for me to do.

 With all the happiness and new experiences that the holiday brought our way, I have to end this blog post with a big thank you to Bella, our lovely receptionist.
 She was our favourite member of staff.
 We had funny, and serious conversations together.
 She even shown me a photo of her swimming with dolphins with some family members.
 Obviously she knew how jealous I was because she could see how excited I got whenever we spoke about them.
-Unfortunately, Danny and I did not have enough money to go to Zoo Marine where she experienced this.
+Unfortunately, Daniel and I did not have enough money to go to Zoo Marine where she experienced this.

 On a brighter note, Bella liked my big, pink flower hair clip too.
 I wore it a lot and felt like a little Hawaiian girl.
 I would love to go there one day.
 But let’s save that for another time.
 Bella, you were very helpful and gave the best recommendations.
 Next time you get another birthday present to swim with dolphins, please take me with you!